 Smart Health Handbook

-We are currently in the process of compiling a comprehensive guide that delves into the latest advancements, innovations, and future outlook in the realm of Smart Health.
+We are currently in the process of compiling a comprehensive guide that will cover the latest advancements, innovations, and future outlook in the realm of Smart Health.
 This will be published, in 2025, as a book entitled “Smart Health Handbook”.
 It will provide a comprehensive overview of Smart Health as the new developing paradigm of technology facilitated health and well-being.
 It will cover all the major areas of Smart Health, both the fundamental areas which enable these systems as well as the more specific applications, the challenges and the latest innovations.

 Your contribution could take the form of a research paper, case study, or a survey, providing valuable insights into the intersection of technology and healthcare.
 The goal is to create a resource that not only highlights current trends but also serves as a practical guide for professionals and researchers alike.